 Relationships play a key role in our health and well-being.
 In the SMU Social and Clinical Neuroscience (SCN) lab, we examine interactions between biological, psychological, and environmental factors that contribute to individual differences in social functioning and mental health.
 To conduct this work, we integrate social and clinical psychology with neuroscientific methods including neuroendocrine measurement, pharmacological administration, genetics and neuroimaging.

 In particular, our lab focuses on the role of the neuropeptides oxytocin and vasopressin in socioemotional processes and psychopathology.
 This work has begun to shed light on the complexities of these neuropeptides and how the initial research on oxytocin painted an overly simplistic explanation of its role in human social cognition and behavior (i.e., branding it as the "love hormone").

 Our current projects address the following questions:

-****Dr. Tabak is accepting applications from prospective graduate students to begin in the Fall of 2019.
-Interested students who have any questions are encouraged to send a message through the contact page of this website or to email Dr. Tabak directly.
+If you are interested in getting involved in the SCN Lab as an undergraduate research assistant or volunteer, please send a message through the contact page of this website or to email Dr. Tabak directly.
 Please include a brief description of your research interests and a copy of your CV.